hankunren/hankunren.github.io/content/project/permit-tracker/index.md

 slides: ''
 ---

-The permit tracker is programmed using VBA in Excel.
-The user inputs sites of interest, and the program identifies the associated permit status via SharePoint, and compares it with the construction schedule.
-The tracker enables project managers to facilitate concurrent progression in constructions and permit applications across hundreds of sites, by creating an automated tracker that monitors permit status and construction schedules.
-The tracker's user interface is shown in Figure 1.
+At TC Energy, my project manager requested a program to track the permit status of construction sites.
+I developed the permit tracker using Excel VBA, where users input sites of interest, and the program identifies the associated permit status from the permit deptarment database via SharePoint.
+Additionally, the program compares the permit status with the construction schedule, providing warnings to the project manager of potential conflicts.
+This tool empowers project managers to concurrently manage construction progression and permit applications across hundreds of sites.
+The user interface of the tracker is illustrated in Figure 1.
 {style="text-align: justify;"}

 {{< figure src="schedule-option.jpg" caption="Storage sizing" numbered="true" >}}

-The tracking result are shown in Figure 2.
-The program highlights sites with conflict between permit status and construction schedule, enables project manager to proactively reschedule sites to ensure permit compliance.
+The tracking results are shown in Figure 2.
+The program highlights sites with potential conflicts between permit status and the construction schedule, enabling project managers to proactively reschedule sites to ensure permit compliance.
 {style="text-align: justify;"}

 {{< figure src="schedule-track.jpg" caption="Storage sizing" numbered="true" >}}